tanvircr7/cxcl13-mibc/README.md

 **If you cannot include TCGA data in the repo**, add a short `data/README.md` describing how to obtain it from GDC/Firehose and how to preprocess to this schema.

-## 🧪 Reproducibility Notes

-- All outputs are written under `output/` using relative paths (OS-agnostic)
-- The script includes cautious handling for:
-  - Factor level separation in Cox models (Stage collapse; ridge-penalized fallback for plotting)
-  - Minor column naming differences between PFS and DFS fields
-  - Missing risk-table objects in survminer to avoid save errors

-## 🛠 Troubleshooting

 ### Error: "no package called 'survminer'"

 **Solution**: Install required packages from R: